Lexicographic max-min optimization: Ordered Outcomes Algorithm for general problems

 This problem (L4) has $n^2+n$ additional variables, and $n^2$ additional constraints.
 It can be solved by every algorithm for solving lexicographic maximization, for example: the sequential algorithm using n linear programs, or the lexicographic simplex algorithm (if the objectives and constraints are linear).

+Approximate leximin solutions

+One advantage of the Ordered Outcomes Algorithm is that it can be used even when the single-problem solver is inaccurate, and returns only approximate solutions.
+Specifically, if the single-problem solver approximates the optimal single-problem solution with multiplicative factor α ∈ (0,1] and additive factor ϵ ≥ 0, then the algorithm returns a solution that approximates the leximin-optimal solution with multiplicative factor α2/(1 − α + α2) and additive factor ϵ/(1 − α + α2).